English Academy

 How narratives are shaped and shared through relationships between humans, nonhumans, places and knowledge

-How narratives use symbols to convey messages
+How narratives use symbols to convey messages,

 How narratives are transmitted best through deep engagement